EmmyLua/emmylua.github.io/rst/annotations/array.rst

 .. _ann_array:

-array type
+Array type annotation
 -----------------------------------

 .. note::
     Use ``MY_TYPE[]`` to specify that a variable's type is an array type

-* Full format:
+* Full format

 ::

 ---@type MY_TYPE[]

-* Examples:
+* Examples

     .. code-block:: lua
         :linenos: